Extremal values of the Sackin tree balance index: Counting different types of extremal Sackin trees

 \end{theorem}

 \begin{proof} First consider $n=1$.
-In this case, it is clear that there is only one rooted binary tree, namely the one consisting of only one node, which therefore has minimal Sackin index, which implies $s(1)=1$.
+In this case, it is clear that there is only one rooted binary phylogenetic tree, namely the one consisting of only one node labelled with 1, which therefore has minimal Sackin index, which implies $p^{min}(1)=1$.